matthewkeil/homodigit.us/README.md

 # homodigit.us

 Why you ask?
-Where the name comes from is another story entirely but in short this is a tool to help my fellow coders go smoothly down their own paths.
-[It didn't hurt when I heard it was ex-google technology,](https://blog.risingstack.com/the-history-of-kubernetes/) that got open-sourced and has now [gone viral with the big guys.](https://www.cncf.io/about/members/).
+Where the name comes from is another story entirely but in short this is a tool to help you, my fellow coder, go smoothly down your own path.
+[It didn't hurt when I heard it was google's aptly named](https://blog.risingstack.com/the-history-of-kubernetes/) [borg](https://en.wikipedia.org/wiki/Borg) project that got open-sourced.
+[Short is, it went viral... go ahead, click me.](https://www.cncf.io/about/members/) If you did you are probably as blown away as I was.

-It seems like a lot, I know.
-But trust me, it's worth it.
 This journey started for me because I was attempting to install Neo4j on my local machine to give it a shot.
 I ran into numerous issues due to a Java Runtime dependency conflict.
 That led me to Docker.
-What a *fabulous and terrible* tool.
-It sure is nice when it just works.
-However, if you have ever tried to work with disk/file permissions and syncing content between your local file structure and the container you will understand the terrible part...
+What a *fabulous* and **terrible** tool.
+It sure is nice when it just works.  **However**, if you have ever tried to work with user/disk/file permissions like manually syncing content between the dev folder and the container you will understand the terrible part...
 I was [working on a development tool called docker-development](https://github.com/matthewkeil/docker-development) to help me solve some of these challenges and realized Docker is a mess of pipes, patches, port forwarding, etc and I was still working on my local machine.
-I cringed at thinking what i faced over ssh during deployment.
 Over numerous hours googling for solutions, I ran across this Kubernetes thing over and over.
 I realized the goal of Kubernetes was to do container orchestration.
-Precisely my aim, to simplify that process without knowing what I wanted was an industry identified problem with a production solution.
+Precisely my aim.
+But, but the api is daunting.

-With platinum sponsored the likes of Cisco, AWS, GoogleCloud, IBM Cloud, the [Cloud Native Computing Foundation](https://www.cncf.io) develops and manages all of what we are going to use.
+[The Cloud Native Computing Foundation](https://www.cncf.io) develops and manages all of what we are going to use.
 Which means it is as awesome as the combined budget of the [sponsor lineup which is like infinite.](https://www.cncf.io/about/members/) They want, nay expect, this stuff to just work.

-The big pieces we will work on together:
+As it looks the only two paths I see forward is this becomes the defacto standard or they all, like that whole long list, moves on and the projects go dark.
+Its not a single company like Facebook chooses to stop supporting React.
+Nor is it like one company doing the ultimate breaking change with Angular 1/2.
+Both of those sentences will one-day lend themselves to their own blog post I suppose.
+For now we will move on to what we will accomplish

+## The End Goals:
 - focus on developer ergonomics and efficiency so coding time can be spent coding
 - describe big picture architectural patterns so you can understand *why* they were chosen should you choose differently
-- minimize cost
 - utilize modern cloud-based architecture
+- learn how to minimize cost
 - ensure [high-availability](https://en.wikipedia.org/wiki/High_availability)
 - limit static IP's and cloud load balancer rules
 - serve all content over https with [free self-renewing certificates](https://letsencrypt.org/)